 - Official immigration immunization record

 - A CIS printed from MyIR.net.
-Print your family's offical vaccine records from any device
+Print your family's official vaccine records from any device

 - Health provider documentation of a blood titer showing immunity for a disease for which full immunization is required